Buying the correct equipment for the task will reduce the risks involved while carrying it out. Before you buy any work equipment, consider:

 - is safe to use

-- is complete (eg guards and other safety equipment are not missing) unless it is supplied to be incorporated into another machine
+- is free from any obvious defect and complete (eg guards and other safety equipment are not missing) unless it is supplied to be incorporated into another machine

 - is provided with clear instructions